ComPile: A Large IR Dataset from Production Sources: Limitations and Future Work

 Furthermore, we did not include a number of other language-specific ecosystems due to the inherent difficulties and fragmentation of their build systems.
 Haskell, for example, builds on the LLVM compilation infrastructure and has a centralized package repository with specified dependencies.
 Nevertheless, including it in this dataset proved infeasible due to the complexity of Haskell's dependency management which requires very specific Haskell versions and highly specific dependencies with pre-specified versions.
 These convoluted dependencies are almost impossible to be handled by the central builder schemes used in this project.
 Other languages, like the HPC-language FORTRAN, did not see wider inclusion in the dataset due to the varied compilation behavior of its multiple LLVM frontends.
 Added complexity came from highly specific compilation flags for each FORTRAN project which vary from compiler frontend to compiler frontend and from build system to build system, hence making it impossible to compile with one central compilation approach.

-While we could explore the integration of code from other datasets such as the Stack~\cite{kocetkov2022stack}, coding competition datasets~\cite{li2022competition}, and HPC-focussed datasets of code~\cite{kadosh2023quantifying}, these would still be subject to the same restrictions as in the preceding paragraph.
-They would have to be filtered for code quality, their build systems inspected for the amenability to a centralized builder, and for compiled languages such as C/C++ and FORTRAN their compilation would have to utilize a LLVM-based compiler.
+While we could explore the integration of code from other datasets such as the Stack 2~\citep{lozhkov2024starcoder2}, coding competition datasets~\citep{li2022competition}, and HPC-focussed datasets of code~\citep{kadosh2023quantifying}, these would still be subject to the same restrictions as in the preceding paragraph.
+They would have to be filtered for code quality, their build systems inspected for the amenability to a centralized builder, and for compiled languages such as C/C++ and FORTRAN their compilation would have to utilize a LLVM-based compiler. ~\\